dushanes/NewsCycle/README.md

 ## Welcome to NewsCycle!
 Written in **Kotlin**

+**Utilized Android X**

 ### What has been implemented:

-- Login and registration, with **Firebase**
+- Login and new user registration, password recovery with **Firebase**

 - Homepage design

+-Infinite Scroll

-- Feed of top headlines, with **Retrofit** managing the call, **Moshi parsing the JSON data** (Ive also done so before using Volley on my CalorieCounter Project), and **RxJava** handling everything in the background
+- Page of top headlines, with **Retrofit** managing the call, **Moshi parsing the JSON data** (Ive also done so before using Volley on my CalorieCounter Project), and **RxJava** handling everything in the background

-- Populated CardView images using **Glide**
+- Page of news categories

+- age for searching articles

+- Side Bar menu opened through custom toolbar

+- From scratch cardviews populated with database information

 - **Custom CardViews**

 - **Custom Buttons**

 - **Custom Backgrounds**

-### Currently whats to come:

-- My Feed, Popular Feed, and Categories filled with appropriate content

-- GET Call for infinite recycler views, Swipe up to refresh (no refresh implemented)

-- Sidebar for more user options

-- Forgot password and email verfication